NillionNetwork/hkdfs/README.rst

 Acknowledgments
 ^^^^^^^^^^^^^^^
-Materials consulted throughout the implementation of this library include `RFC 5869 <https://www.rfc-editor.org/rfc/rfc5869>`__ and the example implementation in the `Wikipedia article about the HKDF function <https://en.wikipedia.org/wiki/HKDF>`__.
+Materials consulted throughout the implementation of this library include `RFC 5869 <https://www.rfc-editor.org/rfc/rfc5869>`__, the example implementation in the `Wikipedia article about the HKDF function <https://en.wikipedia.org/wiki/HKDF>`__, and the source code of the `hkdf <https://pypi.org/project/hkdf/>`__ package.

 Contributions
 ^^^^^^^^^^^^^